Western Animation / Hip-Hip and Hurra

 - In the same episode Hurra puts on a Bat-Hurra near the end and says "I'm Bat Hurra".

-- In one episode, Hurra (angry for being mistaken for an Otter) yells "JAM ŁASICA!!!", which is the Polish title of I Am Weasel.
+- In one episode, Hurra (angry for being mistaken for an Otter) yells "JAM ŁASICA!!!", which is the Polish title of I Am Weasel (and the latter character's catchphrase).

 - Humming-bird's voice is an impression of character Józef Balcerek from the old Polish TV series Alternatywy 4.